sameday-courier/woocommerce-plugin/readme.txt

 * `Password` = Password provided by Sameday as result of enrolling to our services
 * `Default label format` = The format of paper (eg. A4) for creating the awbs
 * `Is testing` = If checked, the plugin will be set in development mode.
 This feature is intended to test services.
 Should not be checked on production environment

+    NOTE: Each environment (eg. test/production) has a different set of credentials.
+Be sure to use the set of credentials corresponding to selected environment

 * `Use estimated cost` = The cost that it will be displayed for each of the services.
-Options: never (fixed price), always (estimated by Sameday).
-For extra information regarding these options, please refer to the screenshot 1
+Options: never (fixed price - refer to Edit Service form), always (estimated by Sameday).
+For extra information regarding to these options, please refer to the screenshot 1
 * `Extra fee` = Extra fee, defined in percentage value, which will be applied on top of the estimated cost provided by Sameday
 * `Open package status` = Allow the clients to open the package in the moment of delivery in order to check the conformity of the delivered product(s)
 * `Open package label` = This text will be displayed on the checkout page in order to ask them if they would like to open the package on delivery.
 Please refer to the previous option (Open package status)